Data Protection in Malaysia

 • The data subject has given his or her consent to the transfer;

-• The transfer is necessary for the performance of a contract between the data subject and the data user;
+• The transfer is necessary for the performance of a contract between the data subject and the data controller;

-• The data user has taken all reasonable steps and exercised all due diligence to ensure that the personal data will not be processed in a manner that would contravene the PDPA; and
+• The data controller has taken all reasonable steps and exercised all due diligence to ensure that the personal data will not be processed in a manner that would contravene the PDPA; and

 • The transfer is necessary to protect the data subject’s vital interests.

-Additionally, on October 01, 2024, the Commissioner issued the Public Consultation Paper No. 05/2024: Cross Border Personal Data Transfer Guidelines (“PCP No. 05/2024”) to gather public views and feedback on key aspects to be addressed in the proposed guidelines.
-It is essential to note that the PCP No.05/2024, among others, proposes that the data users / data controllers, who wish to transfer the data out of Malaysia on the ground that the destination has laws that are substantially similar to PDPA or has equivalent levels of protection, must conduct a Transfer Impact Assessment (TIA).
-The PCP No. 05/2024 also proposes the adoption of cross border transfer mechanisms such as Binding Corporate Rules (BCRs) and Standard Contractual Clauses (SCCs).
+Additionally, the PDP Department has issued the Personal Data Protection Guidelines on Cross-Border Personal Data Transfer (CBPDT Guidelines) on April 29, 2025.
+The CBPDT Guidelines, among others, provides that the data controllers, who wish to transfer the data out of Malaysia on the ground that the destination has laws that are substantially similar to PDPA or has equivalent levels of protection, must conduct a Transfer Impact Assessment (TIA).
+The CBPDT Guidelines also recognised the adoption of cross border transfer mechanisms such as Binding Corporate Rules (BCRs), Standard Contractual Clauses (SCCs) and certifications under an approved certification scheme.

 Continue reading